Anti-communism: Vietnam

 Conflict between Vietnamese communist and non-communist factions erupted after the fall of the monarchy in 1945.
-During the Cold War, Vietnamese anti-communists and nationalists (phe quốc gia) fought against communists (phe cộng sản) wanting to gain power in the First Indochina War (French colonial war) and especially the Vietnam War (proxy and civil war), but they failed in both, leading to all of Vietnam taken over by communism in 1975.
-This sparked the explosion of the Vietnamese democracy movement demanding the dissolution of the communist regime in Vietnam.
-Anti-communist organizations are currently illegal in Vietnam but they can de facto work in Vietnam.
+Both before and during the Cold War, Vietnamese anti-communist nationalists (phe quốc gia) fought against communists (phe cộng sản) for control from 1945 to 1975, including the First Indochina War and the Vietnam War.
+The anti-communists ultimately failed, resulting in a communist takeover of all of Vietnam in 1975.
+This gave rise to the Vietnamese diaspora as well as a democracy movement calling for the dissolution of Vietnam's communist regime.
+Anti-communist organizations are currently illegal in Vietnam.

 Middle East

-The "materialism" advocated by Marxism–Leninism had a serious conflict with the strong religious atmosphere of the traditional Muslim society, especially the rise of Islamism after the 1970s, the Iranian Revolution and Soviet invade Afghanistan intensifies Muslim world's conflict with communism.
+The "materialism" advocated by Marxism–Leninism had a serious conflict with the strong religious atmosphere of the traditional Muslim society.
+Moreover, the rise of Islamism after the 1970s, the Iranian Revolution, and the Soviet invasion of Afghanistan intensified the Muslim world's conflict with communism.
 Eventually, there were mass executions of members of the Tudeh Party of Iran, and after the defeat of the pro-Soviet Afghan regime the Taliban tortured the former communist leader Najibullah to death.